bmschwa/tagspaces/README.md

 TagSpaces can be easily extended with the help of extensions.
 Currently we use the extensions for supporting the opening and editing of different file types in the application.
 More information about this topic can be found on the [extension page](https://www.tagspaces.org/extensions/) of our website.

+### Debugging in VSCode

+You can use Microsoft's free [VSCode](https://code.visualstudio.com/) to load, debug and develop the project.
+You will need to have the [vscode-chrome-debug](https://github.com/Microsoft/vscode-chrome-debug) extension installed.

 ### How to start the WebDAV edition for testing?

 #### Development Server